emonhossainraihan/Notes/backend/why-nodeJS.md

 - What is the Event Loop?
 Is it part of V8?

   - The event loop is provided by the libuv library.
 It is not part of V8.
 The Event Loop is the entity that handles external events and converts them into callback invocations.
 It is a loop that picks events from the event queues and pushes their callbacks into the Call Stack.
 It is also a multi-phase loop.
+The Event Loop sits in the middle between V8’s Call Stack and the different phases and callback queues and it acts like an organizer.
+When the V8 Call Stack is empty, the event loop can decide what to execute next.

 - What is the difference between setImmediate and process.nextTick?